chinapedia/wikipedia.abstract.en/Page/Solar_wind.md

 Solar System effects

-Heliospheric-current-sheet.gif results from the influence of the Sun's rotating magnetic field on the plasma in the solar wind]]
+results from the influence of the Sun's rotating magnetic field on the plasma in the solar wind]]

 Over the Sun's lifetime, the interaction of its surface layers with the escaping solar wind has significantly decreased its surface rotation rate.[45]
 The wind is considered responsible for comets' tails, along with the Sun's radiation.[46]
 The solar wind contributes to fluctuations in celestial radio waves observed on the Earth, through an effect called interplanetary scintillation.[47]

 Magnetospheres

-Structure_of_the_magnetosphere-en.svg.
+.
 The solar wind flows from left to right.]]

 Where the solar wind intersects with a planet that has a well-developed magnetic field (such as Earth, Jupiter or Saturn), the particles are deflected by the Lorentz force.
 This region, known as the magnetosphere, causes the particles to travel around the planet rather than bombarding the atmosphere or surface.
 The magnetosphere is roughly shaped like a hemisphere on the side facing the Sun, then is drawn out in a long wake on the opposite side.
 The boundary of this region is called the magnetopause, and some of the particles are able to penetrate the magnetosphere through this region by partial reconnection of the magnetic field lines.[48]

-Solar_Wind_and_Earth's_magnetic_field.png

 The solar wind is responsible for the overall shape of Earth's magnetosphere.
 Fluctuations in its speed, density, direction, and entrained magnetic field strongly affect Earth's local space environment.
 For example, the levels of ionizing radiation and radio interference can vary by factors of hundreds to thousands; and the shape and location of the magnetopause and bow shock wave upstream of it can change by several Earth radii, exposing geosynchronous satellites to the direct solar wind.
 These phenomena are collectively called space weather.